Parking Reform Summer Research Intern

 Working under the direction of the Parking Reform Network’s Policy Director, this position will be highly collaborative.
 This position is expected to work remotely, helping PRN effectively communicate our cause and passion.
 New ideas, insights, or expansion of existing materials are always welcome and encouraged.

-Skills: Applicants should be proficient in online research, Excel and Google Sheets, and note taking.
-Experience reading and interpreting municipal zoning codes is helpful.
-A broader interest and knowledge of transportation and/or parking policy is helpful, but not required.
+- A broader interest in and knowledge of transportation and/or parking policy is helpful, but not required.

 Requirements: This position is fully remote.
+Applicant must be based in and eligible to work in the United States.
 Applicants must have access to their own computer with a reliable internet connection.
 Communication with supervisors is done over video chat and Slack.

 Work Schedule: Full-time, 35-40 hours per week, for 10 weeks.
 Exact working hours are somewhat flexible, but the intern should expect to be generally available / responsive during core business hours, to keep and submit a timesheet of hours worked, and to communicate clearly with their supervisor about anticipated time off.